ScyllaDB University Live | Free Virtual Training Event

 Configure Availability Zones¶

-This section describes how to configure Availability Zones (AZs) for your cluster and explains the impact of different configurations on availability, performance, and cost.
+This page describes how to configure Availability Zones (AZs) for your cluster and explains the impact of different configurations on availability, performance, and cost.

-The Availability Zones setting lets you select the specific zone ID for each cluster zone.
+The Availability Zones setting lets you select a specific physical zone ID for each cluster zone.
 This is useful when you want to align your cluster placement with your application infrastructure.

 Multi-AZ Deployment (Default)¶